trussworks/Engineering-Playbook/infrasec/aws/vpcs.md

 VPC Flow logs allow you to monitor all network traffic in your VPC.

+If you plan to use AWS GuardDuty you must turn these on.
-Unless you have a plan to ingest, manage, view, and monitor network flow logs we do not recommend you turn these on.
+Otherwise, unless you have a plan to ingest, manage, view, and monitor network flow logs we do not recommend you turn these on.

-Note: AWS GuardDuty relies on VPC flow logs to bee able to detect certain network events.
-We haven't definitively determined if AWS implicitly finds these events or if you need to be sure to also enable VPC flow logs.
-We will update guidance once we know.

 ## Default VPC configuration